MiamiOH-CSE274/Portfolio/README.md

 7 - Create an implementation of a Heap
 ----
 Possible sources of evidence (do any one of these):

+An implementation of a Heap can be found at: https://github.com/MiamiOH-CSE274/07_Heap_Lab/tree/bickledb

 * Heap lab (TODO)
 * Implement heap sort in the Sorting lab (TODO)